ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 ### 1.1 Location Hierarchy - Create/Read/Update/Delete

 #### A. Create Location Hierarchy in the Masterdata DB
-Upon receiving a request to add Location hierarchy (e.g., Country - Region - Province - City- LAA) with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code ,lang_code and is_active), the system store the Location hierarchy in the DB
+Upon receiving a request to add Location hierarchy (e.g., Country - Region - Province - City- LAA) with the input parameters (code, name, hierarchy_level, hierarchy_level_name, parent_loc_code ,lang_code and is_active), the system stores the Location hierarchy in the DB
-1. Validates if all required input parameters have been received as listed below for each specific request
+1. While storing the location hierarchy the system Validates if all required input parameters have been received as listed below for each specific request
    * code - character (36) - Mandatory
    * name - character (128) - Mandatory
    * hierarchy_level - smallint - Mandatory